seandavi/awesome-single-cell/CONTRIBUTE.md

 Contribution and suggestions are welcome!
+Simply fork this repository, make a change, and submit a pull request.
 Please ensure your pull request adheres to the following guidelines:

 - This is an open source compilation, please check that the license of the software is suitable.
 - Please search previous suggestions before making a new one, as yours may be a duplicate.